gvergnaud/ts-pattern/README.md

 ### `P.intersection` patterns

-`P.intersection(...subpatterns)` let you ensure that the input matches **all** sub-patterns passed as parameters.
+`P.intersection(...subpatterns)` lets you ensure that the input matches **all** sub-patterns passed as parameters.

 ```ts